 Xanax is an ideal remedy to alleviate or cut down panic attacks and anxiety ailments.
 Yet, few specific details are important to know about Xanax.
 Some of them are mentioned below:

 As discussed earlier, Xanax is not an ideal option to be given to nursing mothers as it has its own disadvantages and side effects as well.
 The side effects could be between mild to acute ones dependent on the dosage that is taken.
 Not always, are they harmful, most of the time they disappear with the passing phases of time.
 In case any side-effects are experienced or manifested, immediate medical consultation is a must.
 The common side-effects that are seen after consuming Xanax while nursing is as below:

 The acute side effects that need consideration are as below:

 Allergic signs are breathing issues and swelling of lips, face, throat, and tongue.

 The side effects or any allergies that are related to the consumption of Xanax should be reported to the medical experts immediately.

-Lactation does get affected by excess consumption or regular intake of Xanax, but one single dosage of this drug does not harm much.
-In case a single dosage must be taken, the milk should be expressed and discarded for a period of 14 hours after consuming the medicine as that is its life, after which the Xanax will not be in the body, and further milk can be produced for breastfeeding.
+Lactation does get affected by excess consumption or regular intake of Xanax.
+But one single dosage of this drug does not harm much.
+In case you want to take a single dose, then express the milk and discard it for a period of 14 hours after consuming the medicine.
+After this time period, the Xanax will not be in the body, and you can breast feed the baby after that.

-In case this drug is taken on regular intervals it can pose several health hazards for the baby and if the medical experts believe its benefits are less, but disadvantages are more, in that case, donor milk needs to be arranged, or the baby needs to wean off or started with top feed.
+In case this drug is taken at regular intervals it can pose several health hazards for the baby and if the medical experts believe its benefits are less, but disadvantages are more, in that case, donor milk needs to be arranged, or the baby needs to wean off or start with top feed.